Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 ## Known Issues
 - Mock data still showing instead of real results
 - Need to verify environment variables in production
+- Need to handle API rate limiting more gracefully
+- Pagination needs to be optimized for large result sets
+- Cache invalidation strategy needs to be implemented

 ## Components Status